whot/whodat/README.md

 **unified across implementations**.
 For example, given an evdev or hidraw file descriptor, we may query whether the device is a mouse or a joystick.

-`whodat` differs between the **physical type** and **capabilities**.
-The physical type is what the device would typically be sold as.
-The capabilities are one or more tags of events that the device can produce.
+`whodat` differs between the **physical device** and the **kernel device**.
+The physical device represents what the device would typically be interpreted as by the user, e.g. a PlayStation controller is a gaming device.
+The kernel device is what the individual file descriptor refers to and it may be a subset of what the device actually is, e.g. the PlayStation controllers have an integrated touchpad.
+The kernel device works with capabilities which are one or more tags of events that the device can produce.
 For example
 - mice and touchpads have a [`Capability::Pointer`] capability but their physical type differs,
 - joysticks and racing wheels may have similar capabilities but have different physical types,
 - pointing sticks and mice have different physical types but usually the same capabilities.

 The goal of `whodat` is to be the generic lookup table used by compositors and clients so that both sides always agree on what capabilities a device have.
-Having this as part of a library means we only have a single place to maintain this information.
+Having this as part of a library/daemon means we only have a single place to maintain this information.

 ## Implementation as DBus service